xspanger3770/ZejfSeis/README.md

 The Events tab displays a table of recorded earthquakes for each month.
 These events are automatically downloaded using the [EMSC API](https://www.seismicportal.eu/fdsn-wsevent.html) for the past ~2 days.
 By clicking the `Download` button, you can download events for the entire month.

+The earthquake distance and the detection probability is calculated based on the coordinates entered at `Settings->Seismometer`.

 To navigate through the months, use the buttons in the upper control panel.
 Click `<` to go one month into the past, `<<` to go one year back, and the text in between the buttons to fast forward to the current month.

 Note: Keep in mind that the EMSC API has a limit on the number of requests per minute, so if you're having trouble downloading the events, you may need to wait a few minutes before trying again.